chiropody & orthotics

 A diabetic patient

-A patient of arthritis
+A patient with arthritis

 Runners and athletes